 Keeping an eye out for Iceland’s majestic ocean giants is but one of many great adventure tours to be taken while visiting Iceland.
 Why not join us on a multi-day tour to experience as much of the land of fire and ice as possible?

-About 24 different species of whales/cetaceans have at some point been seen swimming in the oceans around Iceland.
+Whales populate the area year-round due to the unique sea conditions.
 The currents that move around the island create the perfect mixture of hot and cold that blends in the Icelandic fjords.
-As a bonus, the shallow fjords are filled with krill and fish making the fjords an ideal feeding grounds for whales and cetaceans alike.
+These fjords are filled with krill and fish, making the area an ideal feeding ground for whales and cetaceans alike.

 The Best Whale Watching Tours in Iceland

-If the whole trip is planned with accommodation in Reykjavík your options will probably be limited to the Whale Watching Tours heading out from the capital.
-Still, your options are plentiful so there is no need to worry!
+If the whole trip is planned with accommodation in Reykjavík, your options will probably be limited to whale watching tours heading out from the capital.
+Still, your options are plentiful, so there is no need to worry!

-- If you are looking to get as close as possible to the whales we will recommend joining one of the Rib boat options.
+- If you are looking to get as close as possible to the whales, we recommend joining one of the Rib boat options.

-- If you are looking to make the most of your day we offer quite a few combinations of whale watching and other exciting activities.
+- If you are looking to make the most of your day, we offer several combinations of whale watching and other exciting activities.

-- Best Whale Watching Tour from Reykjavík in Summer
+Best Whale Watching Tours from Reykjavík in Summer

-If you are staying in Iceland for some time and might be joining a multi-day tour or possibly even taking a road trip around the country your scope of options opens up even wider.
-There are Whale Watching tour operators all around the island and you can meet up for an adventure at every corner of the country.
+If you are staying in Iceland for some time and considering a multi-day tour or even a road trip around the country, your scope of options opens up even wider.
+There are whale watching tour operators all around the island and you can meet up for an adventure at every corner of the country.

-The same rules do apply to a certain degree, you will get closer to the whales on Rib boats and you can make the most of your day by mixing the Whale Watching experience with another activity or sightseeing BUT the main difference will be in your harbor options, and as a result, your possibility of seeing some other whale species.
+You’ll still get closer to the whales on Rhib boats and you can make the most of your day by mixing the whale watching experience with another activity or sightseeing.
+The main difference will be in your numerous harbor options, and as a result, your possibility

-Rhib Boat Whale Watching from Dalvík for those who are doing a self-drive road trip on their own in the summertime OR 6 Days Around Iceland Adventure for those who are looking to explore the whole country with a whale watching tour included.
+Rhib Boat Whale Watching from Dalvík for those doing a self-drive road trip in summer or 6 Days Around Iceland Adventure for those looking to explore the whole country with a whale watching tour included.

 The Best Place to go Whale Watching in Iceland